GDC: Google's Developer Conference

 Last October, a few of us in our office were granted access to the Project Stream beta.
 We concluded that this could be the technology that disrupts the industry and creates a platform where we can seamlessly play AAA games without a download or install.

 In the lead up to Google's keynote at GDC, it's safe to say we were very excited, and we still are.
-The idea that games are going to become more streamlined, and less to get in the way of jumping in and playing games.
+The idea that games are going to become more streamlined, and less to get in the way of jumping in and playing games had us chomping at the bit for details.
 This big announcement really had the potential to wow us and prove that Google was pioneering a new era of gaming.
 One without the need for a hardware upgrade every few years.

 What we ultimately got from Google was a keynote that was very obviously run by a company that doesn't understand the video game industry yet.
 Watching this conference brought back memories of the original Xbox One launch.
 There were tons of compelling ideas meant to make players more connected than ever before, but they forgot one crucial component: the games.
 The lack of games during that whole hour just had us scratching our heads.

 The technical specs of Stadia are without a doubt very compelling (10.1 teraflops?
 Ridiculous!), but if the Nintendo Switch has taught us anything, it's that you don't need state of the art horsepower to be incredibly awesome.
 To win people over on Stadia, Google had three extremely crucial boxes to tick:

 - Dazzle us with all of the games available on the platform

 And we only sort of got one of those.
 Yes, the YouTube integration and development kit are both extremely awesome, but those are extra features.
 People are going to be using your service primarily to play games, so show them what they'll get to experience!